jeremycherfas/user/pages/03.blog/clean-clickety-clack-keyboard/item.md

 ![dirty keyboard with all keycaps removed](keyboard-filthy.png){.center}

-With all the keys off it was a matter of carefully removing the accumulated cruft -- a mixture of dog hair, my hair and who knows what -- with a stiff brush and then, more carefully still, with a dampened Q-tip. There was a lot of it.
+With all the keys off it was a matter of carefully removing the accumulated cruft -- a mixture of dog hair, my hair and who knows what -- with a stiff brush and then, more carefully still, with a dampened Q-tip.
+There was a lot of it.

 ![accumulated grunge and dirty Q-tips](filth.png){.center}